ikaz-jem/REMWaste/README.md

 - **Modularizing** the components for better maintainability.
 - Ensuring the page is **responsive** and **mobile-friendly**.
 - Providing a smooth, **error-free user experience**.

+## Technologies Used

+- **React**: A JavaScript library for building user interfaces, providing a component-based architecture and virtual DOM for fast rendering.
+- **React Query**: A powerful data-fetching and state management library for React, used to manage asynchronous data, caching, and server state.
+- **Axios**: A promise-based HTTP client used to make API requests and fetch skip data from the external API.
+- **Tailwind CSS**: A utility-first CSS framework that provides low-level styling options for creating custom designs quickly.
+- **Vite**: A fast and modern build tool and development server that enables hot module replacement (HMR) and fast compilation for React apps.
+- **Headless UI**: A set of completely unstyled, fully accessible UI components designed to integrate seamlessly with Tailwind CSS.
+- **Kendo React**: A library of UI components for building rich data-driven apps, used here for layout purposes.
+- **React Loading Skeleton**: A component that provides placeholder skeleton loaders to enhance UX during API data fetching.
+- **React Spinners**: A library of spinner components to display loading states in the UI.
+- **React icons**: icons lib, which utilizes ES6 imports .

+.

 ### **2. Component Structure**